reeflective/console/README.md

 ## Features Summary

 The list of features supported or provided by this library can fall into 2 different categories: the shell/console interface part, and the commands/parsing logic part.
-We start with the latter, in order to highlight some of the key differences that this library provides, then we go on with the shell *per se*, with most of the interface features that you will find in there.

-### 1 - Commands
+Some of the features below are simply extrated from my [readline](https://github.com/maxlandon/readline) library (everything below **Shell Details**).

 #### Menus
 - Declare different "menus" (`Context` in the code), to which you can bind commands, prompt and shell settings.